matthewtglove/flexible-pomo-obsidian/README.md

 ![timer screenshot](timer_screenshot.png)

+## What's New ?

+Added stopwatch functionality as an alternative to using Pomodoros.

+Run Command `Start Pomodoro Stopwatch`
 ## Use
 Click the clock icon in the left ribbon panel to start.
 Click again to toggle pause.